WG21-SG14/flat_containers/proposals/D0460_flat_containers.md

 Bulk insert
 ---

-The author has received several very strong requests to ensure that a bulk insert is available based on real-world usage scenarios from large projects, such as Chromium.
+This author has received several very strong requests to ensure that a bulk insert is available based on real-world usage scenarios from large projects, such as Chromium.

 There are several possible forms of bulk insert.
 The first is a bulk insert of unsorted data,